MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/how-to-register-vat-on-purchase-orders.md

   - "ru-ru"
 ---
 # How to: Register VAT on Purchase Orders
-In Russia, organizations are required to keep a journal of received and issued VAT invoices. [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] enables you to register VAT on purchase orders so that the information is tracked in the VAT invoices journal.
+In Russia, organizations are required to keep a journal of received and issued VAT invoices.
+ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> enables you to register VAT on purchase orders so that the information is tracked in the VAT invoices journal.

 ### To register VAT on a purchase order